vinod-taborda/intake-ansible-playbooks/README.md

 9. If you are on AWS:

 - Open your security group to accept incoming traffic from port 80.
+- In Elastic IPs
   - Associate the public IP address of the "logging" node with `<logging server domain name>`
   - Associate the public IP address of the "api" node with `<api server domain name>`
   - Associate the public IP address of the "intake" node with `<intake server domain name>`

 10. To verify that the `logging` server works: